 A low growl engulfs the space.
 There’s a sound like breaking glass, then a loping beat kicks in, guided by a simple repeated bassline.
 A few students nod their heads in time.

-The three-minute piece of electronic music, which wouldn’t seem out of place on an early Amon Tobin album, is one of about a dozen created by Britton’s students in a graduate course he teaches in the Faculty of Music on digital creativity.
+The three-minute piece of electronic music is one of about a dozen created by Britton’s students in a graduate course he teaches in the Faculty of Music on digital creativity.
 He had given them a simple assignment: to record a sound.
 One student chose a TTC station announcement, another held up a microphone to their cat as it meowed.
 Someone captured the gentle rattle of an umbrella being closed and shaken.

 Britton then instructed his students to choose any of the sounds – except their own – to compose a short piece.
 They could use their computer to stretch, chop, reverse and manipulate the sounds in any way they wanted.